pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 %}

 The story here is that at some point, evolution pressured certain animals to grow large brains and walk upright.
-Then, they started to develop and use tools.
+Then, they started to develop and use tools (~2M years ago).
 These tools further expanded their mental and physical faculties, which in turn helped make these creatures even smarter.
 Being smarter meant better tools, which again made them smarter, and eventually they developed the digital computer.
+Something unique about humans---perhaps the combination of our ability to reason about abstract concepts like recursion, large brains, dexterous hands, and a propensity to socialize in large communities---enables us to not only *use* tools to survive but also to vastly *improve* ourselves.

 ## There is no such thing as AGI